 - 1. This guidance description, which contains directions, bibliography, and some study suggestions; - 2.
-Access to the books listed in the bibliography (under item IV, below); - 3.
-Sample examination questions, which appear at the conclusion of this guidance description (under item VI, below).
+Access to the books listed in the bibliography (see below); - 3.
+Sample examination questions, which appear at the conclusion of this guidance description.

 The senior comprehensive examination in Classical Civilization is given twice every spring semester, once in January and once in March.
-It is strongly recommended that you take the exam in January to allow for a possible retake in March, if necessary.
+It is expected that all seniors will take the exam in January to allow for a possible retake in March, if necessary.

-II.
 Examination format